RuochongShen/MAST90108/Minute_Dec23.md

 Paper: https://openaccess.thecvf.com/content_CVPR_2019/papers/Ke_Time-Conditioned_Action_Anticipation_in_One_Shot_CVPR_2019_paper.pdf <br>
 Data files: some .txt files like "P03_cam01_P03_cereals.txt" that includes many action labels of a video (ordered by time), with lots of "SIL" or "background" at the beginning and the end of the file. <br>
 For each dataset, we can take part of each video as the observation to anticipate its future.
 For example, given 10% of a video in the Breakfast dataset, one could be interested in the action that's going to be performed after 1 sec, 2 sec, ..., which may be done by a deep network, as well as the reason why that deep learning model makes that prediction.
 That is, long-term prediction with explanation is an interesting topic to do research on. <br>
 So as a first step, we would like to annotate the data with the action labels after t seconds as well as an explanation using the last two actions, the last second action of the observation and the goal of the person in a video.
-The parial percentage and time t are listed below.
+The partial percentage and time t are listed below.

 Dataset | Partial Percentage of a video as Observation | Time t after the observation (sec) |
 ---- | ---- | ---- |